 As a suicide survivor, I’m well aware of just how debilitating trauma can be.
 Sometimes the weight is so heavy you feel as if nothing could ever lighten the load.
 You feel as if there is no way to come up from the abyss and breathe.
 You feel as if the only way out that makes sense is to drift off to sleep one last time.

-Although this film shines a bitter light on the realities of these women, it also show the healing power of sisterhood.
+Although this film shines a bitter light on the realities of these women, it also shows the healing power of sisterhood.
 It is through the connection to each other that these women ultimately find respite, peace, and opportunity to mend.

-Each of the women portray one of the characters represented in the collection of twenty poems, revealing different issues that impact women in general and women of color in particular.
+Each of the women portrays one of the characters represented in the collection of twenty poems, revealing different issues that impact women in general and women of color in particular.

 Director: Tyler Perry